Why Are Jerky Treats Making Pets Sick?

 In a letter addressing U.S. licensed veterinarians, FDA lists what information is needed for labs testing treats and investigating illness and death associated with the treats.
 In some cases, veterinarians will be asked to provide blood, urine and tissue samples from their patients for further analysis.
 FDA will request written permission from pet owners and will cover the costs, including shipping, of any tests it requests.

 Meanwhile, a consumer fact sheet will accompany the letter to veterinarians so they can alert consumers to the problem and remind them that treats are not essential to a balanced diet.
 The fact sheet also explains to consumers how they can help FDA's investigation by reporting potential jerky pet treat-related illnesses online or by calling the FDA Consumer Complaint Coordinator for their state.
+Learn how to report a problem with jerky treats on the FDA's website.

 Within hours of eating treats sold as jerky tenders or strips made of chicken, duck, sweet potatoes and/or dried fruit, some pets have exhibited decreased appetite, decreased activity, vomiting, diarrhea (sometimes with blood or mucus), increased water consumption, and/or increased urination.